Anti-Slavery and Human Trafficking Policy

 We at Dornan’s are committed to improving our practices to combat slavery and human trafficking.
 Dornan Engineering Services Limited (“DESL”) will continue its efforts to ensure all people are treated with dignity and respect when we are competing for and running projects and activities wherever we work.

 Our supply chains include sub-contractors, suppliers and agency staff in the UK and Europe who assist in the completion of the projects in each country we operate in.

-We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business, and in so far as is possible, to requiring our suppliers to hold similar ethos.
+We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business and in so far as is possible to requiring our suppliers hold similar ethos.
 Our slavery and human trafficking policy statement reflects our commitment to acting ethically and with integrity in all our business relationships.
 In addition to this we operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include our Equal Opportunities Policy, Recruitment Policy, Code of Conduct and Corporate Social Responsibility Policy.

-We train our staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business we provide training to our staff.
-We also require our business partners to provide training to their staff, suppliers and providers.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business we provide training to our staff.
+We also require our business partners to provide training to their staff and suppliers and providers.

 We use the following key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains: